-- To remove the dairy bin, simply lift it and pull straight out. - 2.
+- 1. To remove the dairy bin, simply lift it and pull straight out. - 2.
 To replace the dairy bin, slide it in above the desired location and push down until it stops.

-EGG BOX (Some models)
+EGG BOX (on some models)

 Store Egg Box on interior shelf, not on door shelf.